Wireless Instrumented Streaming Platform (WISP)

 Graphical User Interface

 The intuitive WISP/mini-WISP GUI runs on a laptop computer (laptop included with WISP; offered as option for mini-WISP).
 The GUI controls powerful use modes with flexibility to support a wide variety of operational scenarios.
-Users can manage transmitted and captured signal files and can stream raw data and analyze wireless protocols using signal analysis software.
+Users can manage transmitted and captured signal files and can stream raw data and analyze wireless protocols using signal generator analysis software.
 The WISP/mini-WISP GUI can be operated remotely.

 Optional Power Amplifier Modules for Mini-WISP